"In days of old, when ops were bold, and sidebands

 But things are easier.
 You don't have to

 pass 13wpm code.
 Not even the 5wpm.
-There is NO code requirement
+There is NO code

-anymore.
+requirement anymore.
 ANY CAVE MAN CAN DO THAT?

 Sorry guys, I really didn't know you guys

 still existed.
-Buy your own xxxx meal and let's get on with it.
+Buy your own xxxx meal and let's get on

 What is needed to learn to learn the code?